Follow our free guide to form an LLC in Arizona

 Step 1: Name Your Arizona LLC

 Finding a name for your new business is an important first step in forming your Arizona LLC.
-As you narrow down the list of possible company names, there are a few guidelines to keep in mind:
+As you narrow down the list of possible company names, there are a few guidelines set by the state and federal government concerning business names to keep in mind.

 - The official name of your business must end with: Limited Liability Company, Limited Company, LLC, or L.L.C.